Region 19 Convention and Competition

 REGISTRATION PROCESS:

-- Registration for choruses and CAL/MAL members may be accessed in the Google Forms links found in Documents and Forms
+- Registration for choruses and CAL/MAL members may be accessed in the Links to Google Forms links found in Documents and Forms

-- These tickets can be ordered online and will be available at Will Call/Ticket Sales onsite at convention.
+- AEB's which have been ordered online will be available at Will Call/Ticket Sales onsite at convention.

 DOCUMENTS AND FORMS